bootstrap-vue/bootstrap-vue/src/directives/popover/README.md

 }
 ```

-Content can also be a function reference, which is called _once_ the popover instance is created.
+Content can also be a function reference, which is called _once_ each time the popover is opened.
 To
-make a value returned by a function reactive, set the title or content to a _new_ function reference
+make a value returned by the function reactive, set the title or content to a _new_ function reference
 whenever the content changes.

 ```html